maiosx/Snow-Leopard/README.md

 - Edge Browser on a 1920x1080 capable PC or Mac with atleast 2GB of VRAM
 - iPhone 13 + up, Chrome on Android with a modern Snapdragon chip.

 This is it.
 The Big Release.
-Demo at [maiosx.com](https://maiosx.com)
+Demo at [maiosx.com](https://maiosx.com) currently.

 AlyaOSX has undergone rigorous development for many years and is now ready for the masses.